-If the problem is not satisfactorily resolved the student may file a formal complaint with the Dean of the appropriate College or the Dean of Students Office.
+If the concern is not satisfactorily resolved through the Informal Complaint Resolution process, the student may file a formal complaint through the Dean of Students Office.
+The formal complaint must be submitted in writing to the Dean of Students Office using the Formal Student Complaint Report Form.
+Formal Student Complaint Report Form

-51.03 Formal Complaint Process